 Trauma-informed practice and its impact on youth violence

-Run in partnership with the Home Office
+Co-funded with the Home Office

 The Youth Endowment Fund (YEF) is a charity with a mission that matters.
 We’re here to prevent children and young people becoming involved in violence.
 We do this by finding out what works and building a movement to put this knowledge into practice.